untalbry/LeetCodeJavaSolutions/GroupAnagrams/SolutionExplanation.md

 # 49. Group Anagrams
-For this problem we need to rememver how we know for sure if a word is anagram of another.
-To do that could get all the letters in a word and sorted, if bouth of them had the same letters, they are anagram of each other.
+For this problem, we need to remember how we know for sure if a word is an anagram of another.
+To do that, we could gather all the letters in a word and sort them.
+If both of them have the same letters, they are anagrams of each other.
 ```Java
 public static String anagram(String s) {
   char[] array = s.toCharArray();